5–THE SECOND SEPTENARY OF SELF-MATURATION (VIII–XIV)

 The wheel turns.

 The field does not confirm this contract.
+It simply exists.

-And then—another realization, gentler: If I do everything right, I can meet what happens to me.
+If I do everything I can, I can meet what happens.

 I will do what I can.
 And I will release what I cannot.